|

 SEPTIMUS:

-Roman name meaning "seventh."
+Roman Latin name meaning "seventh."

-Greek form of Latin Seraphinus, meaning
+Greek form of Hebrew Saraph, meaning

 SERAFIN:

-Polish form of Latin Seraphinus,
+Polish form of Greek

-meaning "burning one."
+Serafeim, meaning "burning one" or

 SERAFINO:

-Italian form of Latin Seraphinus,
+Italian form of Latin Seraphinus, meaning

-(Séraphin): French form of Latin Seraphinus,
+French form of Latin Seraphinus, meaning

 SERAPHINUS:

-"Burning one."
-Late Latin name derived from Hebrew seraphim, the name of an order of
+is the name of an order of

-six-winged angels known as the "burning ones" mentioned in Isaiah
+six-winged angels mentioned in Isaiah

 6:2.